Gorgab, Isfahan

 Gorgab (گرگاب) (Note: Also romanized as Gorgāb; also known as Gurgāb, and Gurgāb Karīmābād) is a city in the Central District of Shahinshahr County, (Note: Formerly Borkhar and Meymeh County and then renamed Shahinshahr and Meymeh County) Isfahan province, Iran.
 It served as the administrative center for Borkhar-e Gharbi Rural District until its capital was transferred to the village of Jahadabad.

 Demographics

 Population

 At the time of the 2006 National Census, Gorgab's population was 4,859 in 1,252 households, when it was a village in Borkhar-e Gharbi Rural District.
-The following census in 2011 counted 6,359 people in 1,903 households. by which time Gorgab had been elevated to the status of a city.
+The following census in 2011 counted 6,359 people in 1,903 households. by which time Gorgab had been converted to a city.
 The 2016 census measured the population of the city as 9,690 people in 2,920 households.